 When considering debudding, there are minimum standards that must be observed in accordance with the Animal Welfare Act.
 Our on-farm vets are skilled and experienced in the recommended best practices involved in disbudding calves, and carry all the necessary equipment for a humane and efficient process.

-Please note that on the 1st of October 2019 the welfare codes for calf disbudding is changing.
-Thereafter it will be mandatory that all animals undergoing disbudding, at any age, will require local anaesthetic.
+On the 1st of October 2019, the welfare codes for calf disbudding changed.
+It is now mandatory that all animals undergoing disbudding, at any age, require local anaesthetic.
 To apply this anaesthetic the operator must be a veterinarian or personnel skilled with the procedure.
-We endorse this change as it is important to use pain relief due to disbudding and dehorning being painful husbandry procedures.

 Let us apply our skills and experience to your calves at the prime age, so as to avoid any of the issues caused by developed horns, and a more difficult extraction.